ebzzry/ebzzry.github.io/en/src/emacs-mail.md

 <div class="center">February 2, 2014</div>
 <div class="center">Updated: March 31, 2017</div>

+>“Just because it isn’t done doesn’t mean it can’t be done.
+Just because it can be done doesn’t mean
+>it should be.”<br>
+>―Barry Glasford

 In this day and age, checking your mail means going to the website of your mail provider, or using a mobile app.
 However, there are some cases when you want to have more control over your messages, especially when the feature you want is not present with the mainstream options.

-Emacs provides a plethora (Gnus, Wanderlust, VM, etc.) of ways of sending and receiving mail. in this post, I’m going to talk about [getmail](http://pyropus.ca/software/getmail/), [mu](http://www.djcbsoftware.nl/code/mu/), and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e.html), and how to set them up quickly.
+Emacs provides a plethora (Gnus, Wanderlust, VM, etc.) of ways of sending and receiving mail. in this post, I’ll talk about [getmail](http://pyropus.ca/software/getmail/), [mu](http://www.djcbsoftware.nl/code/mu/), and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e.html), and how to set them up quickly.
 In this tutorial I’ll assume that you’re going to get your messages from [Gmail](https://gmail.com) via its